katelynrwalker/image-recognition-with-keras-convolutional-neural-networks/index.md

 These are just a few of many examples of how image classification will ultimately shape the future of the world we live in.

 So, let’s take a look at an example of how we can build our own image classifier.
+[The full data folder and Jupyter Notebook is available here.](https://github.com/MGCodesandStats/image-recognition-with-keras-convolutional-neural-networks)

 ## Our Task